Items in category javascript

 JavaScript

 A substantial web application doesn’t need to wait until all the required JavaScript libraries loaded.
 Usually most of them can load asynchronously and start acting whenever they are ready.
 Most commonly used approach here would be AMD.
 That’s a sophisticated and time-proved solution.
 However to use it with libraries, you must have them converted to modules.
 I don’t appreciate the idea to interfere with 3-rd party library code.
 At the same time I still need non-blocking loading and dependency being resolved in my code.
+Thus, I worked out a very simple, but yet working solution.

 Harmony with TypeScript